razorblades/blades-webcomponent/README.md

 <script type="module" src="blades-webcomponent.js"></script>
 ````

 RazorBlades Web Component are distributed using a JavaScript module.
 Feel free to [download](src/blades-webcomponent.js), minimize, bundle and host it on your own.
-CSS is currently loaded in the WebComponent querying for a `blade.css`.
+CSS is currently embedded in the WebComponent JavaScript.

 **Hosted in a parent element**